csuttner/seatgeek/README.md

 **Setup:**

-1. Sign up for a SeatGeek developer account for access to their API
+1. Sign up for a SeatGeek developer account to get API access

 2. Clone this repository